-I’ve been a mama for five-and-a-half years now.
+I’ve been a mama for almost six-and-a-half years now.
 Raising both biological and adopted children has taught me so much about openness, respectfulness, and the importance of one’s story.
 I know full well of my own story and what life has taught me but at times I can’t help but carry the weight of my children’s stories.
 I can’t help but feel protective over their little lives.
 After all it’s what most of us moms do best.
 We can’t help it.
 It’s in our nature to want to protect our cubs.

 If I am being honest, I can get carried away with worrying about my boys.
 I worry about Makai’s future and his tender personality.
 I worry about Josiah.
 I worry about how his story and his identity will affect him later in life.
 I can create scenarios in my head and let my mind run wild if I’m not careful.